andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 "Yeah my friends have a karaoke room for the next 10 minutes!"

-"Oh hell yes"
+"Oh well... yeah...
+Let's go sing!"

-My new friend Louise leads me to a private karaoke parlour stuffed to the gills with her friends who are stuffed to the gills with booze.
+And just like that my new friend Louise leads me to a private karaoke parlour stuffed to the gills with her friends who are stuffed to the gills with ethyl alcohol.

 The real estate is limited but we finagle a spot on a couch at the back of the room.
 I do my best to join in on the songs, following along with